arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 ### 1️⃣ Workforce Overview

-- Workforce distribution is balanced between male and female employees.
+- Workforce Distribution is balanced between Male and Female Employees.
-- The majority of employees fall within the **25–54 age range**, indicating a mature workforce structure.
+- The Majority Of Employees fall within the **25–54 Age Range**, indicating a Matured Workforce Structure.
-- The **South region has the largest workforce concentration**.
+- The **South Region has the Largest Workforce Concentration**.
-- Workforce stability is strong with over **60% employees having more than 5 years of experience**.
+- Workforce Stability is strong with over **60% Employees having 5+ Years Of Experience**.

-(Source: Workforce Overview dashboard)

 ---

 ### 2️⃣ Hiring & Experience Overview

-- Hiring distribution between **H1 and H2 remains relatively balanced**.
+- Hiring Distribution between **H1 and H2 remains Relatively Balanced**.
-- The highest hiring volume occurs during **Q2**.
+- The Highest Hiring Volume occurs during **Q2**.
-- Most employees have **more than 3 years of experience**, showing strong workforce maturity.
+- Most Employees have **3+ Years Of Experience**, showing strong Workforce Maturity.
-- Recently hired employees represent a smaller portion of the workforce compared to experienced staff.
+- Recently Hired Employees represent a Smaller Portion of the Workforce compared to Experienced Staffs.

-(Source: Hiring & Experience Overview dashboard)

 ---

 ### 3️⃣ Compensation & Salary Overview

-- Total organizational payroll exceeds **$119M**.
+- Total Organizational Payroll exceeds **$119M**.
-- Average salary is **$119K**, closely aligned with the median salary.
+- Average Salary is **$119K**, closely aligned with the Median Salary.
-- Employees with **10+ years of experience earn the highest average salaries**.
+- Employees with **10+ Years Of Experience earn the Highest Average Salaries**.
-- Payroll concentration increases significantly across higher salary bands.
+- Payroll Concentration increases significantly across Higher Salary Bands.

-(Source: Compensation & Salary Overview dashboard)

 ---